iximiuz/docker-to-linux/README.md

 It works!

-Check `Makefile` content for implementation details.
+Check out `Makefile` for more details or read my article on <a href="https://micromind.me/en/abuse-docker-to-create-bootable-linux-disk-image/">micromind.me</a>.